everpixelgame/docs/heroes/leveling.md

 - Heroes start at **Level 1**
 - Maximum level in MVP is **Level 10**
 - Each level provides permanent stat improvements
-- Leveling is independent of rarity and class
+- Leveling is independent of class but affected by rarity

 ## Experience Gains